|Course Length:||1 Year Part-Time|

 On successful completion of this programme, you will be equipped with the knowledge and skills to critically analyse and reflect on practices and theories of mentoring and coaching, including how the demands of the Early Career Framework can be met in your own setting.
 You will be well placed to move into middle leadership or senior leadership positions in schools, as well as other specialist roles related to mentoring and coaching.

 Potential roles which you may wish to pursue include head of department, subject leader or subject coordinator, roles with teaching and learning responsibilities, head of year, advanced skills teacher, senior leader, or deputy/assistant head teacher.

-Tuition fees for studying on this Postgraduate Certificate are £34 per credit for UK and EU students enrolling on the programme in academic years 2019/20 or 2020/21, i.e. £1,020 per 30 credit module.
+Tuition fees for studying on this PGCert are £2,040 for the entire programme for UK and EU students enrolling in academic years 2019/20 or 2020/21.

 For comprehensive information about the financial support available to eligible UK and EU students joining postgraduate courses at Edge Hill University, together with details of how to apply for potential funding, please view our Money Matters guide for your intended academic year of entry.